danskernesdigitalebibliotek/dpl-platform/infrastructure/terraform/README.md

 Use the `scripts/bootstrap-tf.sh` for bootstrapping.
 After the script has been run successfully it outputs instructions for how to set up a terraform module that uses the newly created storage-account for state-tracking.

+As a final step you must grant any administrative users that are to use the setup permission to read from the created keyvault.

 ## Setting up an environments
 The easies way to set up a new environment is to create a new `terraform/environments/<name>`